“How do I determine negligence in an accident?”

 Understanding the different forms of negligence can make a big difference in the outcome of your case.

 At Kelleher Law, our initial consultation is always free.
 Attorney Jim Kelleher will sit down with you and go over the facts of your case.
 We will help you determine if there was negligence, and if you want to pursue a claim, how much your case may be worth.
-Our offices are located conveniently for you in Fort Myers and Naples.
+Our offices are located conveniently for you in Naples, Fort Myers, and Atlanta, GA.

 There are several key areas we focus on during our free case review when considering your particular case.
 They include: